BMW X2 Review & Prices

 Boot space depends on which model you go for - the M35i has a 560-litre boot, but on the 20i this is reduced to 515 litres thanks to the presence of a mild hybrid system under the floor.
 That’s about on par with the Audi Q3 Sportback, which has 530 litres, and easily beats the 395-litre Mercedes GLA.

 The space lost in the mild hybrid model is entirely under the floor, so the regular boot space is unaffected.
-It’s a nice square space, and there’s room behind the wheel arches to keep smaller items.
+There is a nice square floor, and there’s room behind the wheel arches to keep smaller items.
 A 12V socket sits to one side.

-Lift the boot floor and, on M35i models, there’s quite a bit of extra space - and you can lock the boot floor against the rear seats to make proper use of the additional height on offer.
+Lift the boot floor and, on M35i models, there’s quite a bit of extra storage - and you can lock the boot floor against the rear seats to make proper use of the additional height on offer.
 Useful, as the X2’s sloping rear window does mean that you don’t have as much upright space for bulkier items.
+However, there’s nowhere to stash the big luggage cover when you don’t need it.

-The seats fold in a useful 40:20:40 split, so you can have two people sat in the back and still have space between them for longer loads.
+The seats fold in a useful 40:20:40 split, so you can have two people sitting in the back and still have enough of a gap between them for longer loads.
 When they’re folded, they sit almost totally flat, with no lip between the boot and the seatbacks.

 Interior style, infotainment and accessories